 Hello!
-I am Debrielle (Deb) Jacques, incoming tenure-track Assistant Professor of Child Clinical Psychology at the University of Washington.
+I am Dr. Debrielle Jacques, an Assistant Professor of Child Clinical Psychology at the University of Washington.
 Research-wise, I am broadly interested in a) the developmental effects of parent psychopathology and b) childhood risk, resilience, developmental psychopathology, and general child development in adverse family environments.
 Specifically, I am interested in studying how and why addiction (especially among mothers) impacts parenting - including parent social cognition, parenting attributions, parenting behavior, and parent-child interactions - and consequently, child development, including the development of psychological problems.
 In studying children of mothers with substance use disorders, I am also interested in better understanding the underlying function of the strategies children use to navigate these family environments, including a) how children calibrate and adjust these strategies to environmental changes over time (e.g. increasing levels of domestic violence in the home), and b) understanding when, why, and how these strategies become maladaptive and harmful to children's long-term psychological development.
 Questions I hope to further explore include:

 - What mechanisms explain the links between addiction, parenting deficits, and child psychopathology?

 - What factors moderate or mediate the impact of a mother's addiction on her child's development?